alephu5/Scalable-web-scraper/README.md

 N workers can be deployed by running
 `docker-compose up --scale workers=N`

+The status of the broker can be monitored from a browser by navigating to

+`localhost:5673`

+and the mongo database can be accessed by directing the GUI to `localhost:27018`

+These services have been mapped to these non-standard ports to avoid conflicts on the host machine.

 ## Going forward

 This project provides a web crawling prototype that is capable of beyond deployed on a single-machine, in a cluster or on cloud and scaled up accordingly.
 The modular container-based framework makes it possible to add extra features such as load-balancing.